Janus Atlas - Multi-Timeframe Auto-Levels¶

 - Disable minor Fib levels (0.236, 0.786) unless they align with other confluence

-- Use Fibonacci extensions for profit targets in breakouts
+- Fibonacci extensions mark potential continuation targets

 Mistake #6: Using Static Levels in Dynamic Markets¶